 The pork loin is also the primal where you’ll find baby back ribs, which can be prepared fresh or smoked first, depending on your preference.
-Barbecue aficionados, of course, will tell you the smoking isn’t really optional.
-Low, slow cooking processes are optimal for rib cuts because this allows the extensive connective tissue to break down rather than constricting into a tough mass of gristle.
+Barbecue aficionados, of course, will tell you that smoking isn’t really optional.
+Low and slow cooking processes are optimal for rib cuts because this allows the extensive connective tissue to break down rather than constricting into a tough mass of gristle.

 Breaking Down the Pork Belly

 Unlike the other pork primals, there are no sub-primals in pork belly.
-Instead, break it down into final, more cookable pork cuts.
-It’s the fattiest portion of meat on a hog, and is used most commonly for bacon and spare ribs—that is, the lower section of ribs that’s included with the belly primal instead of the loin primal.
+Instead, it's broken down into final, more cookable pork cuts.
+It’s the fattiest portion of meat on a hog, so it's used most commonly for bacon and spare ribs—that is, the lower section of ribs that’s included with the belly primal instead of the loin primal.

 Pork belly can also be rolled to make pancetta, an Italian cured meat much like bacon except that it is not smoked after the curing process.
-Cuts of pork belly, since they’re so rich in flavorful fat, are often used as a savory flavor base.
-Think of rendering bacon or pancetta to use the fat for browning garlic, onions, or other aromatic ingredients.
+Since they're so rich in flavorful fat, pork belly cuts are often used as a savory flavor base.
+Think of rendering bacon or pancetta to use the fat for browning garlic, onions or other aromatic ingredients.
 This provides a rich, meaty umami flavor to soups, risottos, and other dishes without including large cuts of meat.

 Breaking Down the Pork Leg